Fiddle Leaf Fig Care for Beginners:

 You’ve just entered a long-term relationship with your fiddle leaf fig, so learn everything you can to take care of it!
 Learn to prune and shape your tree, encourage new growth, problems to watch for, and how to treat issues when they pop up.
 This site has all kinds of great information, so read up!

-Here are some of our favorite posts to help you get started:
+Here are some of our favorite fiddle leaf fig care posts to help you get started:

 Growing these plants is so fulfilling.
 You’ll be an enthusiastic plant parent in no time!